stefankilibarda/qa-portfolio/README.md

 1. Browse each project’s folder for its own `README.md` file.
 2. For automation projects, follow the installation steps in their READMEs to run tests locally.
-3. Manual testing examples are view-only in `.md` format.
+3. Manual testing examples, test plans, and bug reports are view-only in `.md` format.
 4. MySQL exercises can be reviewed directly but require your own database to execute.

 ---